Scratching in the walls is never a good sign. No, you’re not living in a horror movie – but you probably do have pests living in your walls.

 Call Twin Forks Pest Control for Wildlife and Rodent Exclusion

-Twin Forks Pest Control® has been eliminating pests, including those that find their way into your walls, for more than 20 years.
-Our trained wildlife experts will rid your property of unwanted pests, and we offer year-round protection plans so that your home always stays pest-free.
+Twin Forks Pest Control has been eliminating pests, including those that find their way into your walls, for more than 20 years.
+Our trained wildlife experts will remove pests from your property.
+We also offer year-round protection plans to keep your home pest-free.